webvibe-io/strapi-plugin-instagram/README.md

 {"results":[],"pagination":{"page":1,"pageSize":25,"pageCount":0,"total":0}}
 ```

+___Refresh token___
+When you are getting images through API the plugin check if the token is more than 10 days old.
+If older refresh Long Lived token automaticaly.

 ## Troubleshooting
 If you have any error in the authentication process or the plugin don't have short or long lived token you should check `Last Instagram Api response` and developer tool's console for error messages.